591291-hvl/ADA525DanielG/_posts/2023-09-12-Assignment-02-3D_print.md

 <img src="{{ '/assets/images/motor_controller.jpg' | prepend: site.baseurl | prepend: site.url}}" alt="Motor  Controller" height=400px/>

 The circuit above aims to use a potentiometer to control the motor speed.
+I attempted to construct it by replacing the 9v power source with 4 1.5v batteries combined in series, which adds up to 6v.
+This kinda worked, it was able to reduce the speed of which to motor was spinning at, but it is still too fast for the intended use.

 <img src="{{ '/assets/images/motor_controller2.jpg' | prepend: site.baseurl | prepend: site.url}}" alt="Motor  Controller" height=400px/>